-People who want to be very meticulous with their spending habits should consider using the cash envelope system.
-Essentially, you’ll designate envelopes to each category of your spending.
-By adding the exact amount of cash that you’re allowing yourself to spend per month, you can completely avoid overspending.
+Cash envelope system: People who want to be meticulous with their spending habits should consider using the cash envelope system.
+Essentially, you’ll designate envelopes for each category of your spending.
+By adding the exact amount of cash that you’re allowing yourself to spend per month, you can avoid overspending.
 Only use the cash amount in the envelopes, and don’t use your debit or credit card.
 Once the money is spent, you’ll have to discipline yourself to wait until next month to spend more money in that category.

 2. Collect your money trail

 After you’ve decided on your strategy, it’s time to collect all your financial paperwork.
 This includes anything that tracks money coming in, money going out, credit card statements, past tax filing reports, receipts, and monthly expenses.
 If you pay for things in cash, keep your receipts.
 File them away in a shoebox or scan them into a receipt folder on your computer.